 - A complete list of the math courses which you have taken at Duke, together with a list of any AP and/or transfer credits.

 - A brief explanation as to how the proposed course fits in with your educational and career goals.
+Be sure to include whether you are in Trinity or Pratt, what your major is, and how the proposed course relates to your future course-work at Duke.

 Once you have compiled the information for the six items listed above, you need to e-mail in the information above to the Director of Undergraduate Studies at email@example.com and ask about the possibility of transfer credit.
 Alternatively, you can contact the Global Education Office, give them the information from the checklist and they will then contact the Math Department.